akuklev/HOCC/lin-types.md

 definitions of linear logic use the conjunctive sum `⅋` instead of `⊸`.
 Two operators are interdefinable in presence of linear negation (`X ⊸ Y = X⟂ ⅋ Y`, `X⟂ ⅋ Y = X⟂ ⊸ Y = Y⟂ ⊸ X`), and linear implication is far easier to understand.
 Yet only the conjunctive sum can be generalized to a quantifier by virtue of being commutative and associative.
+(Besides that, we might want to omit negation completely to maintain totality of computations.)

 An object of the type `w : ⅋(\t : T) Q(t)` requires the program to process all branches (as many as there are values `t` in `T`), with each branch consuming exactly one object `wₜ : Q(q)`.
 The type